rhine3/audiomoth-guide/guide.md

 We use spreadsheets to track metadata about each AudioMoth that has been deployed.
 [This spreadsheet](documents/example_deployment_metadata.csv) gives an example of the deployment metadata we track, including:
 * AudioMoth and microSD card ID numbers
 * Firmware used on the AudioMoth
-* The filename  of the configuration file (this is not as necessary anymore, since the config file is saved to the microSD card when the AudioMoth begins recording)
+* The filename  of the configuration file (this is not as necessary anymore, since information about the configuration is saved to the microSD card when the AudioMoth begins recording)
 * Name, latitude, and longitude of the point at which the AudioMoth is deployed
 * Important notes about placement such as recorder direction, whether the recorder is hidden by shrubs, etc.
 * Dates of deployment and pickup